Blog

 • Make specific use-case trade-offs – Again similarly to app-chains, app-rollups can make different trade-offs needed for the use case.

-• Derive security from L1 - The security of the rollup comes from the security of the main-chain.
+• Derive security from L1 – The security layer of the rollup is inherited from the main chain.
+Rollups use cryptographic proofs such as fraud proofs, validity proofs, and zero knowledge proofs to ensure security.
 This means that app-rollups do not need to worry about the validator set for their rollups.

 While the last point is a major advantage of app-rollups over app chains, again, we find ourselves at a place where a hidden downside exists.